 Our research incorporate techniques such as choice modelling to understand how consumers make purchase decisions in relation to cleantech and links this with the benefits to the community and local industry (wellbeing, health, economic and environmental).
 We assist our partners to understand the value propositions that will encourage the adoption of low carbon urban design principles, products and solutions.

 The Node makes a difference to South Australian industry with:

 - End user driven research

 - Cost effective solutions for a sustainable built environment

 - Tapping global knowledge for solving local challenges

 Australia's model green village, the environmentally sustainable residential estate at Lochiel Park, has been a showcase of environmentally sustainable technologies and practices.
 Our researchers are involved in this 'living laboratory', shaping the environmental targets, monitoring performance, and undertaking an extensive research program.

 This multidisciplinary living laboratory located 14km northeast of the Adelaide CBD, has helped create a detailed understanding of low carbon homes and their impact, informing sustainable housing decisions throughout the world.

-For more information please contact Wasim Saman or Stephen Berry.
+For further information on low carbon living please visit our research projects page or contact Wasim Saman or Stephen Berry.